Zenomodiff/Weather-Station-With-Arduino-Python-Nodemcu/README.md

 DATA RECIEVED IN EMAIL BY [IFTTT](https://ifttt.com/)

-(in the iftt website iam only able to create 3 values for the weatherstation since in the ifttt applet we can only craete 3 value action eventhough it useful)
+(in the iftt website iam only able to create 3 values for the weatherstation since in the ifttt applet we can only craete 3 value action even_though it useful)

 ![Screenshot (462)](https://user-images.githubusercontent.com/25906435/119258444-3f5f9400-bbe7-11eb-87d3-d196368f5a3b.png)